brandon-levan/TripleTen-Data-Science-Projects/Sprint 17 - Final Project/README.md

 - `partner` - customer husband/wife or partner
 - `dependents` - customer dependents

-- internet.csv: information about internet services
+`internet.csv` contains information about Interconnect's internet offerings
-'customer_id': unique ID assigned to each customer 'internet_service': type of internet service 'online_security': additional internet service 'online_backup': additional internet service 'device_protection': additional internet service 'tech_support': additional internet service
+- `customer_id` - unique ID assigned to each customer
+- `internet_service` - type of internet service
+- `online_security` - additional internet service
+- `online_backup` - additional internet service
+- `device_protection` - additional internet service
+- `tech_support` - additional internet service

-- phone.csv: information about telephone services
+`phone.csv` contains information about Interconnect's phone offerings
-'customer_id': unique ID assigned to each customer 'multiple_lines': quantity of cell phone lines
+- `customer_id` - unique ID assigned to each customer
+- `multiple_lines` - quantity of cell phone lines

 Each file contains the primary key customer_id which is leveraged in order to do the data merging.
 Our primary metric is AUC-ROC. 'end_date` in the contract.csv was used as the target for predicting churn.